 NEW RESEARCH ON MAIN STREET

-PlaceEconomics recently completed economic impact studies for the state Main Street programs in New Mexico and North Carolina.
-Both states established Main Street programs in the early to mid-1980s, and both have a long history of rehabilitating historic buildings, attracting businesses, and creating jobs.
+PlaceEconomics recently completed economic impact studies for the state Main Street programs in New Mexico, North Carolina, and Michigan.
+New Mexico and North Carolina established Main Street programs in the early to mid-1980s, while Michigan formed its program 10 years ago.
+All have strong track records of rehabilitating historic buildings, attracting businesses, and creating jobs.
 Those who work with the statewide programs and local Main Street districts know firsthand that they are extraordinarily effective economic development efforts.
 This new research provides hard numbers to back that up.

 Highlights from the reports: